-Part 2 of 2-Part Series: What are Varicose Veins, and Can They be Prevented?
+What are Varicose Veins and Can They Be Prevented?
+(Part 2 of 2)

 Board-certified vein disease expert Keith C. Nichols, MD, RPVI, has more than a decade's experience diagnosing and treating venous diseases.
 He is a former emergency physician who founded and operated a free medical clinic and now is the lead physician at the Suffolk and Virginia Beach, Virginia, locations of Center for Vein Restoration (CVR).

 In this informative video, Dr. Nichols details what varicose veins are, how they progress, and what can be done to reduce the risk of developing these painful, unsightly leg veins.

 How would you know if you should seek treatment for leg veins?

 Dr. Nichols advises that anyone who has pain, swelling, or discoloration of the legs should come in for an initial evaluation.
 He adds that "an ounce of prevention is worth a pound of cure" when it comes to vein disease.

 At Dr. Nichols’ office, the evaluation takes about two hours total.
 It includes an ultrasound of the legs, which shows the anatomy of the veins and helps the doctor figure out the cause of the vein disease and how to treat them.
 After the visit with the vascular tech and nurse, the patient has a consultation with the doctor who will evaluate the patient, review the ultrasound, and formulate a care plan.

 Depending on the patient’s needs, Dr. Nichols can formulae different plans.
 “The nice thing is that everything can be done in the office,” according to Dr. Nichols.
 All treatment options are minimally invasive, takes 20 to 30 minutes to complete, and no general anesthesia is required.

 Can a patient resume normal activities on the same day as treatment?